vibhahathwar/additionservice/README.md

 Additionservice is a REST API, which calculates the sum of numbers and provides output in JSON format as {"sum":addition of numbers}.

 This application is developed using Java 8,Spring Boot 2.1.6.
-It consists of CalculatorController as a RESTController class for the application, CalculatorService class includes validation and caculation part(logic), AdditionModel is the model class and exception handling is done by
+It consists of CalculatorController as a RESTController class for the application,calculatorService class includes validation and caculation part(logic),AdditionModel is the model class and exception handling is done by customCalculatorException class.
-CustomCalculatorException class.

 Unit test cases has been written in order to cover positive and negative test case scenarios.

 Application can be run using Docker Container or Standalone Tomcat Server by deploying the war file.

 Below are the steps to run Application on stand alone Tomcat server: